zcutlip/mock-op/README.md

 Then generate and record responses in the following order:

 1. Obtain master password for the 1Password account
-2. Create an OPResponseGenerator object, which signs in to a real 1Password account (which ever account `op` has signed into previously on the command line)
+2. Create an OPResponseGenerator object, which signs in to a real 1Password account (whichever account `op` has signed into previously on the command line)
 3. Create a `ResponseDirectory` instance
 4. Generate a command invocation for either the `op get item` or `op get document` subcommand
 5. Add the command invocation (a bundle of the command-line arguments, the response output, and the exit status) to the response directory